HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 Doing pushups, crunches, or bodyweight squats also helps strengthen your body.

 Eating healthy is very important as the medication you take may have side effects.
 Since you can’t stop taking your medicines, you must start eating healthy.
 You may consult a dietician who may tell you what diet you should follow.
-But, in general, these are the nutrient-rich foods you should intake:

 - Fruits and vegetables